earlephilhower/arduino-pico/README.md

 To set up user-level access to Picoprobes on Ubuntu (and other OSes which use `udev`):
 ````
-echo 'SUBSYSTEMS=="usb", ATTRS{idVendor}=="2e8a", ATTRS{idProduct}=="0004", GROUP="users", MODE="0666"' | sudo tee -a /etc/udev/rules.d/98-PicoProbe.rules
+echo 'SUBSYSTEMS=="usb", ATTRS{idVendor}=="2e8a", ATTRS{idProduct}=="0004", MODE="0666"' | sudo tee -a /etc/udev/rules.d/98-PicoProbe.rules
 sudo udevadm control --reload
+sudo udevadm trigger -w -s usb
 ````

-The first line creates a file with the USB vendor and ID of the Picoprobe and tells UDEV to give users full access to it.
-The second causes `udev` to load this new rule.
-Note that you will need to unplug and re-plug in your device the first time you create this file, to allow udev to make the device node properly.
+The first line creates a device file in `/dev` matching the USB vendor and product ID of the Picoprobe, and it enables global read+write permissions.
+The second line causes `udev` to load this new rule.
+The third line requests the kernel generate "device change" events that will cause our new `udev` rule to run.

+If for some reason the device file does not appear, manually unplug and re-plug the USB connection and check again.
+The output from `dmesg` can reveal useful diagnostics if the device file remains absent.

 Once Picoprobe permissions are set up properly, then select the board "Raspberry Pi Pico (Picoprobe)" in the Tools menu and upload as normal.